1. About salbutamol inhalers

-- Faster heartbeat for a short while – make sure you are not taking more than the prescribed dose.
-If this happens regularly, talk to your doctor or nurse as you may need your treatment reviewed so that you don't need to use your salbutamol as often.
+- faster heartbeat for a short while – make sure you are not taking more than the prescribed dose.
+If this happens regularly, talk to your doctor or nurse as you may need your treatment reviewed so that you do not need to use your salbutamol as often.

-If you have asthma, your doctor will most likely recommend that you continue to use your salbutamol inhaler during pregnancy.
+If you have asthma, your doctor will recommend that you continue to use your salbutamol inhaler.
 They will be able to give you advice on how to manage your asthma during pregnancy.

 Salbutamol and breastfeeding

-Some medicines can interfere with the way salbutamol works.
+Some medicines can affect the way salbutamol works.

-If you're taking other prescribed medicines that do not mix well with salbutamol your doctor will decide whether the benefits of taking both medicines outweighs the risks.
+If you're taking other prescribed medicines that do not mix well with salbutamol such as a beta blocker like bisoprolol, your doctor will decide whether the benefits of taking both medicines outweigh the risks.